How to Pay for Things in Europe Using a Card

 With S Money, you know you'll always get the best rate.

-In Australia, we tend to use debit cards to pay for all our day-to-day expenses.
+We tend to use debit cards to pay for all our day-to-day expenses.
 In Europe, while debit cards are still common, cash is still more popular for smaller items.

 Debit cards are most handy when you use them for withdrawing cash on the go.
 Thankfully, there are plenty of ATMs across Europe.